CrunchyData/postgres-operator/README.md

 [Backups][backups] and [restores][disaster-recovery] leverage the open source [pgBackRest][] utility and [includes support for full, incremental, and differential backups as well as efficient delta restores][backups].
-Set how long you want your backups retained for.
+Set how long you to retain your backups.
 Works great with very large databases!

 #### Security and [TLS][tls]